-March 20 is both the first day of spring and Fred Rogers’ 91st birthday, so plan to celebrate by exploring the Fred Rogers Trail!
-The trail features locations in Latrobe — Rogers’ hometown — and the city of Pittsburgh, where his beloved show Mister Rogers' Neighborhood was produced.
+It’s a beautiful day in the neighborhood along the Fred Rogers Trail!
+Spend the day taking a walk in the PA legends shoes as we explore various locations in Latrobe — Rogers’ hometown — and the city of Pittsburgh, where his beloved show Mister Rogers' Neighborhood was produced.

 In Rogers' birthplace, Latrobe, you'll want to stop by Latrobe High School, which houses a large display of items from Rogers' school years and “Mister Rogers' Neighborhood” production memorabilia.
 The display is open to the public during school activities.

 As Fred Rogers was an ordained Presbyterian minister, you'll want to see where he attended church as a child: Latrobe Presbyterian.
 Located right in the heart of town, the church is a quick walk from other stops in the area.

 At the Latrobe Area Historical Society, delve into the history of the town, its heritage firsts, and famous citizens, including Fred and golf legend Arnold Palmer who attended high school together.